Naveen-Dodda/insight-auto-mani/README.md

 A deep learning model to perfrom segmetation on images provided a robot and provide contours of finger.
 This is model provided information of all position all the pixels related to finger.The presentation slides for this project are provided as [Google Slides](https://drive.google.com/open?id=1fJP-UhYJfN1BGsrhc85v0OSsd_AJIWoYlNtNQ7Ev6mU)

 ## Problem Statement
-I worked on this project to help a company that is trying to automate manicure process.
-They have trouble to guide the robot during manicure process ; traditional methods like canny edge detection fails to provide contours of finger during painting process.
+I worked on this project to help a company that is automating manicure process.
+They have trouble to guide the robot during manicure process with traditional methods like canny edge detection which fails to provide contours of finger during painting process.
 So I want to introduce a deep learning solution to track down micro movements of finger that can guide robot.

 ## Requisites